Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: STACKELBERG GAME-BASED INCENTIVE MECHANISM FOR VEHICULAR METAVERSE

-The interactions between the MSP and workers can be modeled as a one-leader multiple-followers Stackelberg game.
+The interactions among the MSP and workers is formulated as a single-leader multi-followers Stackelberg game.
 In the leader game, the MSP sets the optimal computation reward to motivate workers to execute CDC rendering tasks.
-In the follower game, the coalition of workers adjust the computation speed to maximize their utilities.
-The optimization problems for the leader and followers are formulated as follows. \begin{enumerate} \item Workers' strategies in Stage II: In Stage II, given the reward strategy of the MSP, the worker $w({w \in {\mathbb W_{{\text{sel}}}}})$ determines its computation speed ${\mu _w}$ to maximize the utility that is given as
+In the follower game, the coalition of workers adjust the computation speed to maximize their profits.
+The strategy optimization problems for the MSP and workers are formulated as follows. \begin{enumerate} \item Workers' computing speed strategies in Stage II: In Stage II, based on the reward strategy of the MSP, worker $w$ $({w \in {\mathbb W_{{\text{sel}}}}})$ determines its computation speed ${\mu _w}$ to maximize the profit that is given as